Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Related Works

-Weakly supervised object detection (WSOD) is also a relevant task, where only image-level labels can be accessed to train an object detector.
-The mainstream solution is to treat WSOD as a MIL problem \cite{bilen2016weakly, wan2018min, chen2020slv, tang2017multiple}, where each training image is constructed as a bag of instances.
-To handle the non-convex optimization of MIL, spatial regularization \cite{diba2017weakly, wan2018min}, optimization strategy \cite{tang2017multiple, wan2019c}, and context information \cite{kantorov2016contextlocnet, wei2018ts2c} are introduced to attain better convergence.
+\textbf{Weakly Supervised Object Detection.} Weakly supervised object detection (WSOD) is also a relevant task, where only image-level labels can be accessed to train an object detector.
+The mainstream solution is to treat WSOD as a MIL problem \cite{bilen2016weakly,wan2018min,chen2020slv,tang2017multiple}, where each training image is constructed as a bag of instances.
+To handle the non-convex optimization of MIL, spatial regularization \cite{diba2017weakly,wan2018min}, optimization strategy \cite{tang2017multiple,wan2019c}, and context information \cite{kantorov2016contextlocnet,wei2018ts2c} are introduced to attain better convergence.
 Moreover, it is worth noting that SD-LocNet \cite{zhang2019learning} contributes a self-directed optimization strategy to handle object instances with noisy initial locations.
 Unfortunately, WSOD always results in relatively inaccurate box predictions due to the lack of fine-grained supervision.
-Effective methods for object detection with noisy bounding boxes have the potential to further refine these predictions.
+Effective methods for object detection with noisy bounding boxes can contribute to further refining these box predictions.